Anna Reeves Counselling

 Full list of Qualifications: Certificate in Professional Supervision (Unitec/NZ Coaching & Mentoring Centre), Toi Paematua Diploma of Māori Art (Raranga) (TWoA), Maunga Kura Toi Bachelor of Māori Art (Rauangi) (TWoA), Bachelor of Arts (Education) (Massey), Graduate Certificate in Health Science (Addictions) (AUT), Postgraduate Diploma of Education with Merit (Counselling & Guidance) (Massey), Master of Counselling Studies with Distinction (Massey), PhD (Auckland)

-Professional Memberships: Te Whatu Ora Accredited Member and Clinical Supervisor for the NZ Association of Counsellors Te Rōpū Kaiwhiriwhiri o Aotearoa (MNZAC #67975), Accredited Clinical Supervisor for the Addiction Practitioners Association Aotearoa New Zealand (DAPAANZ #2572), Professional Member of the International Society for the Study of Trauma and Dissociation (ISSTD).
+Professional Memberships: Te Whatu Ora Accredited Member of the NZ Association of Counsellors Te Rōpū Kaiwhiriwhiri o Aotearoa (MNZAC #67975), Accredited Clinical Supervisor for the Addiction Practitioners Association Aotearoa New Zealand (DAPAANZ #2572).

 I am currently working towards an Advanced Certificate in Complex Trauma and Dissociation at the ISSTD Center for Advanced Studies in Trauma and Dissociation (CFAS).
-My focus is on dissociative sexuality, working with victims of gendered violence, the sexual victimisation of boys and men, and treating addicted survivors of trauma.
+My focus is on dissociative sexuality, working with victims of gendered violence, the sexual victimisation of boys and men (particularly in State and faith-based institutions), and treating addicted survivors of trauma.

 Office location